dmiau/Personalized-Compass/Compass[transparent]/README.txt

 3.6.2015
 -------------------------------------------------------------------
 ***** Done
+- issue with a large collection of annotations (only render the necessary annotations)
+- the placement of the compass
+- the cross in the watch mode [11:20AM]
+- new pool function to take into account the dependency of devices and tasks [12:52PM]
+* Blocked by visualization, further blocked by distance [2:01PM]
+- need to scale the watch CoordinateRegion correctly calculateCoordinateSpanForDevice issues with watch.
+Fixed [4:35PM]

 ***** Working
 - test mode - color coded the object of interest

 - Experiment design issues
-* Blocked by visualization, further blocked by distance
 * Need to design the questionnaire right, to find the preferences by location distance

 Data generation